getchip/PocketCHIP-Docs/source/includes/_welcome-to-pocketchip.md

 ![Step 2](images/image_2.png)

-PocketC.H.I.P. will take a moment to fully load, but while it does you will see the C.H.I.P. logo a progress bar in the bottom corner of the screen and then a PocketC.H.I.P. splash screen.
+**PocketC.H.I.P.** will take a moment to fully load, but while it does you will see the C.H.I.P. logo and then a PocketC.H.I.P. splash screen.

 Once PocketC.H.I.P. is ready you will see a series of slides showing the PocketC.H.I.P. basics.
 Use the **right arrow key** or **tap the right side of the screen** to advance forward in the slideshow.